astronomer/docs/archived_software_docs/version-0.28/environment-variables.md

 ![Astro UI Env Vars Config](/img/software/v0.16-Astro-UI-EnvVars.png)

-> **Note:** Input for all configurations officially supported by Airflow are pre-templated, but you're free to specify your own values.
+> **Note:** Input for all configurations officially supported by Apache Airflow® are pre-templated, but you're free to specify your own values.

 #### Mark Environment Variables as "Secret"